 This connection made me curious and I wanted to know how that had happened.
 I went to chiropractic school and became extremely well educated in the neurology behind both anxiety and depression; I wanted to learn everything I could about it.

-Dopamine, norepinephrine and serotonin are the feel good chemicals in our bodies and brains that can help us achieve an overall sense of well-being.
+Dopamine, norepinephrine, and serotonin are the feel-good chemicals in our bodies and brains that can help us achieve an overall sense of well-being.

-These chemicals can sometimes become depleted, often times resulting in mental health problems and cause anxiety and depression, nervousness, bipolar disorder, compulsive disorders and much more.
+These chemicals can sometimes become depleted, oftentimes resulting in mental health problems and cause anxiety and depression, nervousness, bipolar disorder, compulsive disorders and much more.
 Until recently it was only thought that these chemicals were made in the brain.
 However, recent research has discovered that there are several spots throughout the spinal cord that help produce these chemicals, as well.

 The research suggests the spine may be an anatomical extension of the limbic system, the area of the brain responsible for mediating your feelings and overall sense of well-being.

-The is done through the Brain Reward Cascade system, the process that your brain uses in order to correctly distribute those useful chemicals.
-The Brain Reward Cascade is also the means by which humans experience the feelings of pleasure and reward.
+This is done through the Brain Reward Cascade system, the process that your brain uses in order to correctly distribute those useful chemicals.
+The Brain Reward Cascade is also the means by which humans experience feelings of pleasure and reward.
 Serotonin is first secreted by the hypothalamus, which then stimulates the release of the rest of your well-being chemicals.
 These chemicals then further stimulate pathways in the brain and spinal cord, thus giving the person a sense of well-being.

 When you begin to have problems in these areas of the spine it can disrupt the brain reward cascade and cause a disconnect in the body.
 This can result in “Reward Deficiency Syndrome”.
 Reward deficiency syndrome is characterized by a depleted amount of dopamine in the body, which can ultimately lead to an array of symptoms and cause anxiety and depression, bipolar disorder, back pain, neck pain, addiction and more.